U.S. health agency cancels research contract involving use of fetal tissue

 (Reuters) - The Department of Health and Human Services (HHS) said on Wednesday it would cancel its research contract involving human fetal tissue from elective abortions with the University of California.

-The decision follows an audit of all HHS research involving human fetal tissue from elective abortions in light of “the serious regulatory, moral and ethical considerations involved,” the U.S. agency said.
+The decision follows an audit of all HHS research involving human fetal tissue from elective abortions in light of "the serious regulatory, moral and ethical considerations involved," the U.S. agency said bit.ly/2Z9Bm32

 Abortion is one of the most divisive issues in U.S. politics, with opponents often citing religious beliefs to call it immoral.
 Abortion rights advocates have said restrictions being passed at the state level amount to state control of women’s bodies.

-Ohio, Mississippi, Louisiana and Missouri are among the U.S. states that have passed measures to ban abortion when a fetal heartbeat is detected, a move heavily opposed by anti-abortion campaigners in the country.
+Ohio, Mississippi, Louisiana and Missouri are among the U.S. states that have passed measures to ban abortion when a fetal heartbeat is detected, a move heavily opposed by pro-choice supporters in the country.

 Any research conducted within the National Institutes of Health (NIH) that requires new acquisition of fetal tissue from elective abortions will not be conducted, the agency said.